 Amateru now felt fear for his brother's madness.
 He hid himself in a cave and blocked the entrance with rocks.
 Whereupon all around was suddenly plunged into darkness, and there was no distinction between day and night.

 Omohikane (husband of Amateru's sister Wakahime), surprised at the sudden darkness, now raced to the Isawa Palace from his dwelling in Yasukawa (possibly the Mikami Shrine by the River Yasu in Moriyama, Shiga Prefecture), carrying a burning torch.
 At Isawa, his son Tachikarawo told him about the disastrous sequence of events.
 Omohikane hastily convened an emergency meeting of all the nobles to ask for their wisdom.
-In reply, they could but repeat, "We must pray, we must pray".

 So Tsuwamononushi devised a suitable form of prayer and sought the agreement of the gathered nobles.